cferdinandi/adventure/content/rules.md

 ## Actions & Outcomes

-Actions and outcomes should follow the logic and fiction of the story you're telling.
+Actions and outcomes should follow the logic of the fictional world you're exploring.

-Any time you want to add chance to the outcome of a player action, the GM can ask them to roll two six-sided dice (2D6) and add the resulting numbers together.
+Any time you want to add chance to the outcome of a player action, the GM can ask the player to roll two six-sided dice (2D6) and add the resulting numbers together.

 | Roll | Outcome                                  |
 |------|------------------------------------------|